We are Sustainably Ltd. We make giving easy, safe, transparent and fun. Here’s how we protect your data and respect your privacy.

 From information third parties give to us

-We may get information about you from our corporate and merchant partners or through other third parties such as advertising networks, search engine providers, analytics providers, and social networking sites.
+We may get information about you from our charitable, corporate and merchant partners or through other third parties such as advertising networks, search engine providers, analytics providers, and social networking sites.

 If you have accessed Sustainably through another service, that service may provide us with personal information to allow us to integrate our offering and your user journey.